-As the tables below indicate, grant allocations across the 2011-2013 fiscal (and in some grants, calendar) years totaled US\$1454342.8.
-Total expenditure across all grants for the same period was recorded as US\$1080366- just over half the possible funds available was expensed.
+As the tables below indicate, grant allocations for 2015 fiscal (and in some grants, calendar) years totaled US\$432,816.
+Total expenditure across all grants for the same period was recorded as US\$382,747- just over half the possible funds available was expensed.
 Key areas where funds were available but underutilized included: the Ryan White funds, the HIV Prevention, STD and surveillance grants.
-Due to recent change in funding mechanism under Global Fund in 2012, there were initial delays in expenditure under the Global Fund, but this increased during 2013.